Sharp eigenvalue estimates on degenerating surfaces: Proofs of the main results

-The crucial ingredient in the proof of this lemma is the uniform Poincar\'e estimate for quadratic differentials from the joint work \cite{RT2} of P. Topping and the second author that we recalled in Theorem~\ref{thm:Poincare}.
+The crucial ingredient in the proof of this lemma is the following uniform Poincar\'e estimate for quadratic differentials from the joint work \cite{RT2} of P. Topping and the second author